Javasaurus/Public_Files/README.md

 You can add accounts to a whitelist to prevent them from being banned by using the "!funky-wl [username]" account.
 For example, typing "funky-wl javasaurusstudios" will add javasaurusstudios to the whitelist for that channel.

+**NOTE**

+This bot needs to run on a system that has Java installed.
+Please refer to https://www.java.com/en/download/help/windows_manual_download.html .

+twitch.tv/javasaurusstudios